 The Backlink Gap tool offers to analyse link gaps, as the name suggests.
-To use it in your backlink strategy or link building campaign, you will need a list of your competitors as outlined in the previous step.
+To use it in your link building strategies or link building campaign, you will need a list of your competitors, as outlined in the previous step.
 Then, you may find your competitors’ backlinks and analyse them under different scopes.

 For example, you may want to find which of your competitors’ pages and content got the most links.
-To identify their most popular pages, you will need to go to the “Indexed Pages” section, under “Backlinks”.
+To identify their most popular pages, you must go to the “Indexed Pages” section under “Backlinks”.
 There, after using a site’s URL to analyse it, you may sort through pages based on backlinks, domains, and more.
-Filtering in this way will yield insights on which pages get the most valuable backlinks, which you may then analyse and replicate.
+Filtering this way will yield insights on which pages get the most valuable backlinks, which you may then analyse and replicate.

-Conversely, you may analyse which pages lost backlinks by analysing your competitors’ shortcomings (e.g. broken links).
+Conversely, you may analyse which pages lost backlinks by analysing your competitors’ shortcomings (e.g., broken links).
 To do so, you can go to “Backlinks” under “Domain Analytics” and sort for “lost” backlinks.
-Next, the tool gives you the option to export this list to a .csv.
-You may open this file in Microsoft Excel or Google Sheets and sort through URLs based on losses.
-This way, you can identify which pages lost the most quality backlinks and analyse them for errors you may avoid yourself.
+Next, the tool allows you to export this list to a .csv.
+You may open this file in Microsoft Excel or Google Sheets and sort URLs based on losses.
+This way, you can identify which pages lost the most quality backlinks and analyse them for errors you may avoid.

 #2 Ahref’s Site Explorer

 Ahref’s Site Explorer tool offers similar functionalities to similar ends.
-You will, again, need a list of your competitors to get started with building backlinks.
+Again, you will need a list of your competitors to start building backlinks.

 Initially, you can enter your domain in Site Explorer to verify your competitors under “competing domains”.
-This analysis takes the aforementioned keyword overlap into account, so here you may better filter between domain-level and page-level competitors.
+This analysis considers the keyword above overlap, so you may better filter between domain-level and page-level competitors.
 If you’re particularly interested in page-level competitors, you may use such tools as Ahref’s Keyword Explorer for specific SERP overviews.